TryFetch/PutioKit/README.md

 ### Examples

+> Full documentation can be found at https://tryfetch.github.io/PutioKit/

 The main methods for interacting with the API are all included on the `Putio` class.
 Some model specific methods will be included elsewhere.
 For example there is a method for retrying a transfer on the `Transfer` object itself.

 Some examples of methods and their usage can be seen below.